 Are you a writer, artist, musician, craftsman?
 Introduce yourself below and say what it is that you create.
 I’ve met too many writers and artists whose masterpieces sit on their computers.
 Your work needs to be seen.
 There is someone out there who needs what you need to express.
 (Many someones!) 🙂 We need to support each other.

 A Resource for Daily Encouragement

 It’s easy to get discouraged.
 The creative life is not one for the faint of heart!
-If those thoughts of not doing or being enough consume you, my book, God Notes – Daily Doses of Divine Encouragement is an easy way for you to receive encouragement each day through a simple word: Find it on Amazon and Barnes & Noble.
+If those thoughts of not doing or being enough consume you, my book, God Notes – Daily Doses of Divine Encouragement is an easy way for you to receive encouragement each day through a simple word: Get a signed copy directly from my Joy and Flow Store, or find it on Amazon and Barnes & Noble.
 Buy one for you and a friend that needs encouragement.